falodunos/intro-to-machine-learning-udacity-final-project/README.md

 # UDACITY: Intro to Machine Learning - Final Project
->by Falodun Olugbenga Solomon, in fulfillment of Udacity's Inrto to Machine Learning, Final Project.
+>by Falodun Olugbenga Solomon, in fulfillment of Udacity's Intro to Machine Learning, Final Project.
 # Project Overview
 In `2000`, Enron was one of the largest companies in the United States.
 By `2002`, it had collapsed into bankruptcy due to widespread corporate fraud.
 In the resulting Federal investigation, there was a significant amount of typically confidential information entered into public record, including tens of thousands of emails and detailed financial data for top executives.